Cross-attention learning enables real-time nonuniform rotational distortion correction in OCT: Results

 Finally, we compare the processing speed of the two learning-based approaches in further detail.
-As shown in Table~\ref{tab:my-table}, our method achieves significant time-savings during pre/post-processing compared with the CNN-based method, which is due to the fact that our approach does not require the pre-construction of a correlation matrix.\\ In conclusion, we develop a cross-attention learning method, which enables real-time NURD correction in OCT.
-This method can be useful in many applications of endoscopic OCT and its functional extensions, such as surgical navigation and treatment monitoring.
+As shown in Table~\ref{tab:table3}, our method enables significant time-savings during pre/post-processing compared with the CNN-based method, which is due to the fact that our approach does not require the pre-construction of a spatial correlation matrix.
+Note that we achieve the capability of real-time NURD correction at 26$\pm$3 fps while keeping a good accuracy.

-\begin{backmatter} \bmsection{Funding} This work was supported by the National Natural Science Foundation of China under Grant No.~51890892 and 62105198. \bmsection{Disclosures} The authors declare no conflicts of interest. \bmsection{Data availability} Data underlying the results presented in this paper are available in Ref. \cite{gora2013tethered,liao2021data,wang2015heartbeat,uribe2015rotational,sun2012vivo,lee2011quantification,miao2021graph}. \end{backmatter}